Bring It All Back

 "Bring It All Back" is the debut single of British pop group S Club 7.
 It was co-written by S Club 7, Eliot Kennedy, Mike Percy and Tim Lever for the group's debut studio album S Club (1999).
 Kennedy, Percy, and Lever also produced the song.
 It was released on 7 June 1999 as the album's lead single.
 "Bring It All Back" was used as the theme for the band's first CBBC series Miami 7 as well.

 "Bring It All Back" was a chart success, reaching the top spot in the United Kingdom and New Zealand whilst also peaking within the top ten in Ireland and Sweden.
 The song was released in North America on 28 September 1999, shortly before their television show Miami 7 became popular in the United States.
-It has sold 675,000 copies in the UK as of May 2015.
-In 2017, ShortList's Dave Fawbert listed 'Bring It All Back' as containing "one of the greatest key changes in music history".
+By May 2015 it had sold 675,000 copies in the UK.

 Song information

 "Bring It All Back" is notable for being the only S Club 7 single on which all four female members share lead vocals.
 The first verse is shared by Jo O'Meara and Rachel Stevens, while the second verse is split between Tina Barrett and Hannah Spearritt.
 Bradley McIntosh, Jon Lee and Paul Cattermole provide backing vocals and additional vocals on the final chorus.
 The single contains an extended version of the track with an additional refrain and chorus, as well as a club remix by K-Klass, which appears on all international versions of the single.

 The single also contains two B-sides, "So Right" and "Hello Friend".
 "So Right" features in the sixth episode of Miami 7, and as a bonus track on the Japanese version of the band's debut album, and is an up-tempo R&B number.
 "Hello Friend", a ballad duet between O'Meara and Lee with additional backing vocals, was one of only three songs from the band's debut album era not performed during Miami 7, alongside "Our Time Has Come" and "Friday Night".
 However, it was later performed during Viva S Club to mark Cattermole's departure from the band.
 It was later added to the setlist of the Bring It All Back 2015 tour as an intimate duet between O'Meara and Lee.